-If you lose hearing, either suddenly or over time, you'll have trouble making out details of conversations.
+If you lose hearing, either suddenly or over time, details of conversations may become fuzzy.
 Sounds will become muffled and gradually fade.

-Depending on the cause of your hearing loss, you might also have:
+Depending on the cause of your hearing loss, you may also have:

 Pain in one or both ears